satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 results are obtained and advances in media by which results are disseminated.

-In contrast, the typical code review process during software development is often open, collaborative, and interactive, engaging many participants with varying levels of expertise.
+In contrast, the typical review process for programs (code review) during software development is often open, collaborative, and interactive, engaging many participants with varying levels of expertise.
 There is a clear process by which comments get addressed and new code gets integrated into the main project.
 An example review workflow for the Android project is shown in Figure X. Since computer programs are much more structured and objective than prose, it is more amenable to standardization and therefore to review.
 These code review systems also take advantage of some of the latest technologies and have the potential to be used for publication review.
 Despite all of these differences, the purpose of code review systems mirror the purpose of publication review to increase the clarity, reproducibility and correctness of contributions.

 For the publication review process to continue to play a critical role in science, there are a number of problems that need to be addressed.
 In